avcohen/openDrone/readme.md

 Special thanks to [Taq Karim](https://github.com/mottaquikarim) and Kirk Zamieroski for their continued support, input and all around savagely good vibes.

-I'd also like to acknowledge Josh Begley's work [Dronestre.am](Dronestre.am).
+I'd also like to acknowledge preceding works for their subsequent influence on this project including Josh Begley's work [Dronestre.am](Dronestre.am), and [Out of Sight out of Mind](http://drones.pitchinteractive.com/).